 Though Memorial Day started as a way to commemorate the dead of the Civil War, today it is nearly synonymous with the start of summer and with the long weekend that many Americans use to celebrate the season.
 But, though the holiday has been observed on the last Monday in May for decades, it wasn’t always that way.
-Memorial Day was initially set on May 30—which, coincidentally, is its date this year—no matter what day of the week that would be.
+Memorial Day was initially set on May 30 — no matter what day of the week that would be.

 The change can be traced to the Uniform Monday Holiday Act, a piece of legislation passed in 1968 and enacted in 1971, which declared that certain holidays would take place on certain Mondays.
 (Parts of the initial legislation even called for Independence Day to take place on the first Monday in July instead of on the fourth of July, though obviously that part didn’t make it to law.)
 The primary reasoning behind the move to Mondays was commercial, according to Jennifer Mittelstadt, a history professor at Rutgers University.

 “It has everything to do with commerce in the United States,” she says.
 “Travel organizations had been pushing for three-day weekends like this since the 1950s, and they finally got the employee unions on board and the federal employee unions on board because there was a fair amount of agreement that it’d be good for business.”

 The act passed quite easily in 1968 for certain holidays, despite some religious groups concerned that three-day weekends would put a dent in Sunday-school attendance.
 Once enacted in 1971, the change proved to be a popular one, providing a paid holiday and the freedom to travel.
 It didn’t hurt that a more celebratory Memorial Day was also a good fit for American society at the time.